Icenium/icenium-cli/docs/man_pages/general/autocomplete.md

 [autocomplete-status](autocomplete-status.html) | Prints the current status of your command-line completion settings.
 [autocomplete-enable](autocomplete-enable.html) | Enables command-line completion for bash and zsh shells.
 [autocomplete-disable](autocomplete-disable.html) | Disables command-line completion for bash and zsh shells.
-[usage-reporting](usage-reporting.html) | Configures anonymous usage reporting for the Telerik AppBuilder CLI.
+[usage-reporting](usage-reporting.html) | Configures anonymous usage reporting for the AppBuilder CLI.
-[error-reporting](error-reporting.html) | Configures anonymous error reporting for the Telerik AppBuilder CLI.
+[error-reporting](error-reporting.html) | Configures anonymous error reporting for the AppBuilder CLI.
-[doctor](doctor.html) | Checks your system for configuration problems which might prevent the Telerik AppBuilder CLI from working properly.
+[doctor](doctor.html) | Checks your system for configuration problems which might prevent the AppBuilder CLI from working properly.
 <% } %>